M3rl3/Moteur/README.md

 1. Press `f` to enable movement of the main character
 2. User the `w`, `s`, `d` and `a` keys to move around

+#### Leaderboard
+1. If you press `p` it will print the top 20 high scores in the console.
+We tried ImGui for this implementation but ran into so many issue.

 #### UML diagram
 The diagram is in the root directory of this project.
 Folder name is `uml_diagram`